vackosar/vackosar.github.io/_posts/2023-08-19-Validate-Reliability-of-Research-Paper.md

 4. RADAR Framework: This stands for Rationale, Authority, Date, Accuracy, and Relevance.
 It essentially helps users to assess the quality, reliability, and usefulness of a resource.

 5. PICO Framework: Used in evidence based practice to formulate a searchable clinical question.
 It stands for Patient problem or Population, Intervention, Comparison, and Outcome.

+6. Ray Dalio's Believability: "People who have repeatedly and successfully accomplished the thing in question and have great explanations when probed are most believable."

 ## Common Problems in Machine Learning Research